 To observe so many proposals to the glory of what is often called "artificial intelligence", one can have some fear of it.

-Do we want to move towards this future?
+Do we want to move towards that future?

 2. Concentration of forces in the battle for territory